ibm-cloud-docs/ssl-certificates/request-ssl-certificate-fulfillment-email.md

 ## Requesting a fulfillment email
 Complete the following steps to request the SSL fulfillment email from the certificate authority.

-1. Navigate to your console's security menu.
-For more information, see [Navigating to devices](/docs/ssl-certificates?topic=virtual-servers-navigating-devices).
+1. Go to your console's security menu.
+For more information, see [Navigating to devices](/docs/ssl-certificates?topic=ssl-certificates-navigating-devices).
 2. From the **Security** menu, select **SSL > Orders**.
 3. Click **Send** in the **Email** column for the SSL certificate that you want.

     A pop-up window appears to confirm the request.
 This window contains the email address for the domain administrator that was provided when the SSL certificate was requested.
     {: note}

 4. Click **Resend Email** to confirm the selection and request an additional fulfillment email from the certificate authority.

 ## Next steps
 {: #ns-requesting-an-ssl-certificate-fulfillment-email}

-After requesting an additional fulfillment email, the request will be forwarded to the applicable certificate authority for completion.
+After you request an additional fulfillment email, the request is forwarded to the applicable certificate authority for completion.
 Because SSL certificate details are confidential, {{site.data.keyword.cloud_notm}} does not store the SSL certificate data on its system.
-After receiving the SSL certificate details by email, they can be manually [imported](/docs/ssl-certificates?topic=ssl-certificates-importing-ssl-certificates#importing-ssl-certificates) to the {{site.data.keyword.cloud_notm}} console, if necessary.
+After you receive the SSL certificate details by email, they can be manually [imported](/docs/ssl-certificates?topic=ssl-certificates-importing-ssl-certificates#importing-ssl-certificates) to the {{site.data.keyword.cloud_notm}} console, if necessary.